Esri/arcgis-runtime-samples-android/feature-layer-update-attributes/README.md

 ##How it works

 The sample uses `identifyLayerAsync` method of `MapView` to identify `GeoElement` being tapped on and the `getAttributes` method on `ArcGISFeature` to get the current damage type for a selected property and displays it in the callout.
-After the selection of a new damage type, in order to apply the changes to the service it uses `applyEditsAsync` on the `ServiceFeatureTable` for the feature.
+After the selection of a new damage type, it uses `updateFeatureAsync` for updating the `ArcGISFeature` in the `ServiceFeatureTable` and in order to apply the changes to the service it uses `applyEditsAsync` on the `ServiceFeatureTable`.